slsa-framework/slsa/docs/attestation-model.md

 ## Purpose

-Provided standardized terminology, data model, layers, and conventions for software artifact metadata.
+The software attestations model provides standardized terminology, data model, layers, and conventions for authenticated software artifact metadata.

+The primary intended use case is to feed into automated policy engines, such as [in-toto] and [Binary Authorization].

 ## Overview